innawendell/player/README.md

 ## russian_tei_processor.py
 This script processes xml (TEI) files in Russian obtained from https://dracor.org/.
 The markup was adjusted to meet our research goals.
+For more details, see https://github.com/innawendell/European_Comedy/blob/master/TAGS_EXPLANATION.md.

 Examples of the Russian TEI files: https://github.com/innawendell/European_Comedy/tree/master/Russian_Comedies/TEI_files.